Menomonee Falls, Wisconsin: Parks and recreation

-A 150-acre, 18-hole golf course, partially completed in the mid-1960s, sits at the southwest corner of the village.
+A 150-acre, 18-hole golf course, partially completed in the mid-1960s, sits at the southwestern corner of the village.

 In the mid-1950s, the village held an Annual Field Day, an annual all-village family fair, part of the village's recreation program.

 Government

 Menomonee Falls has a governing body consisting of a board president and a six-member board of trustees.
 The current village board can be found here.